Phunbie/alx-system_engineering-devops/0x00-shell_basics/README.md

 10-back is a script that changes the working directory to the previous one.

 11-lists writes a script that lists all files in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.

+12-file_type Write a script that prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory when we will run your script.